On the quasi-isometric classification of locally compact groups: Towards a quasi-isometric classification of amenable hyperbolic groups

-\begin{thm}[Gordon-Wilson] Two purely real Heintze groups admit continuous proper cocompact actions on the same simply connected negatively curved Riemannian manifold if and only if they are isomorphic. \end{thm} \begin{proof} Let $H_1,H_2$ be the purely real Heintze group and $X$ the Riemannian manifold.
+\begin{prop} Two purely real Heintze groups admit continuous simply transitive isometric actions on the same Riemannian manifold if and only if they are isomorphic. \end{prop} \begin{proof} If the groups are 1-dimensional, the only possibility is $\R$.
+Assume they have dimension $\ge 2$; then they are focal hyperbolic of connected type and commable, hence isomorphic by the results of \cite{Co13} (see Corollary \ref{c_comix}). \end{proof}

+\begin{remark} The results of Gordon and Wilson \cite{GW} show that Proposition \ref{prh} holds in a much greater generality, namely for purely real simply connected solvable Lie groups (sometimes called real triangulable groups).
+Indeed, let $H_1,H_2$ be such groups and $X$ the Riemannian manifold.
 Then $H_1$ and $H_2$ stand as closed subgroups in the isometry group of the homogeneous Riemannian manifold $\Isom(X)$.
 Gordon and Wilson define a notion of ``subgroup in standard position" in $\Isom(X)$.
 In \cite[Theorem 4.3]{GW}, they show that any real triangulable subgroup is in standard position, and thus $H_1$ and $H_2$ are in standard position.
 In \cite[Theorem 1.11]{GW}, they show that in $\Isom(X)$, all subgroups in standard position are conjugate (and are actually equal, in case $\Isom(X)$ is amenable, see \cite[Corollary 1.12]{GW}).
-Thus $H_1$ and $H_2$ are isomorphic. \end{proof}
+Thus $H_1$ and $H_2$ are isomorphic. \end{remark}

 Here are some partial results towards Conjecture \ref{int_con}.